ParagGupta103/ParagGupta103/README.md

 ![Profile views](https://img.shields.io/badge/Profile%20Views-1247-blue)

-I'm from New Jersey 🇺🇸, currently studying at Rutgers University 🎓.
+I'm from New Delhi, currently studying at Rutgers University 🎓.
 I'm passionate about Data Engineering, Machine Learning, and building scalable applications 🚀.
 When I'm not coding or tuning ML models, I can be found tutoring fellow students in Data Structures and Mathematics 📚, or working on my latest project 💻.

 ## 🛠️ Technical Skills